Employers with outstanding records in flexible working and family support have been...read more

 £25,000, match-funded by Royal Mail, will be used to develop job-share and part-time managerial posts on two sites in London.
 Royal Mail intend to make 10% of management jobs on these sites part-time within 18 months.
 They then aim to roll this out across the business.
 Other successful projects include a scheme to recruit more senior female investigators on a part-time basis at Durham Constabulary; a national job-share register and a project researching role models for part time working in ethnic minority communities in Blackburn.

-Supporting employers to create more quality part-time and flexible posts was one of the commitments made in the Government’s action plan last September, following a recommendation by the independent Women and Work Commission.
+Supporting employers to create more quality part time jobs and flexible posts was one of the commitments made in the Government’s action plan last September, following a recommendation by the independent Women and Work Commission.
 The fund is designed to open up more part-time jobs for women at a senior level through giving women the confidence to pursue part-time working and helping employers find ways to make it work.
 Organisations awarded funding had to demonstrate their commitment to the project and commit to sharing the lessons learnt with other employers.

 Ruth Kelly, said;